FOR HISTORIAN ATHLETES AND VOYAGEUR PHILOSOPHERS

 Shawn- for finding canoes in magical places; how you got these all together in such a relaxed fashion is your brand!

 Mike O - for conducting the portage kick-off ceremony with passion and wisdom

-Jake and Kaitlin - for organizing and guiding the run and the general event.
-Kaitlin knows that the only thing to do when the trail disappears underwater is to go underwater with it!
+Jake and Caitlin - for organizing and guiding the run and the general event.
+Caitlin knows that the only thing to do when the trail disappears underwater is to go underwater with it!

 Colin - for hosting the night-before party, driving the rig around town, helping to generally organize, and carrying Nick's lifeless body to the finish (again)